Reduction or withdrawal of reception conditions

 • No drugs, alcohol and no smoking;

-• One should signal his or her absence from the centre for the night.
-If one is absent from the assigned place for 3 consecutive days without prior notice or for more than 10 nights in one month (with or without prior notice), he or she may be unsubscribed from the centre (in that case one can ask for another centre at the dispatching service of Fedasil).
+• One should signal their absence from the centre for the night.
+If one is absent from the assigned place for 3 consecutive days without prior notice or for more than 10 nights in one month (with or without prior notice), they may be unsubscribed from the centre (in that case one can ask for another centre at the dispatching service of Fedasil).

 Possible sanctions are enumerated in Article 45 of the Reception Act: